Script-Strategy Aligned Generation: Aligning LLMs with Expert-Crafted Dialogue Scripts and Therapeutic Strategies for Psychotherapy: Related Work

-Despite the benefits of transparency and controllability, rule-based chatbots face limitations in empathy and flexibility.
+Despite the benefits of controllability and transparency, rule-based chatbots face limitations in dialogue empathy and flexibility.
 Their interactions tend to be rigid, lacking the dynamic adaptability of human therapists, which is particularly essential in psychotherapy, where a nuanced understanding of user queries and empathetic responses is critical~\cite{Therapeutic_Skills_Affect_Clinical}.
-For instance, a core principle of MI is reflective listening~\cite{misc-1}, where the therapist mirrors the client’s expressions to promote self-reflection and insight.
+For instance, a core principle of MI or CBT is reflective listening~\cite{misc-1}, where the therapist mirrors the client’s expressions to promote self-reflection and insight.
 However, rule-based chatbots struggle to emulate such responsive empathy~\cite{linwei-mi}, as their responses are confined to predefined scripts that may not fully capture the depth of user needs or emotional nuances.
-More importantly, rule-based chatbots typically rely on intent-based dialogue systems~\cite{intent_jiahuan,rule-based-system}, where domain experts design expert-crafted scripts to define the chatbot's response to various user intents, ensuring consistent therapeutic guidance and simulating therapeutic conversations with a high degree of accuracy and reliability.
+More importantly, rule-based chatbots typically rely on intent-based dialogue systems~\cite{rule-based-system}, where domain experts design expert-crafted scripts to define chatbot's response to various user intents, ensuring consistent therapeutic guidance and simulating therapeutic conversations with a high degree of accuracy and reliability.
 However, this dependence on expert-written scripts makes rule-based chatbots highly resource-intensive, as they require extensive input from experts to develop domain-specific dialogue scripts~\cite{conversation_design_1,conversation_design_2,conversation_design_3}.
-Implementing these expert-crafted dialogues often involves encoding intricate conversation designs that incorporate strategies from psychotherapy such as MI or CBT, making the development process time-consuming and costly.
-Therefore, our research has developed extensive pre-scripted dialogues by domain experts tailored for physical activity interventions using MI and CBT.
+Implementing these expert-crafted dialogues often involves encoding intricate conversation designs, including conversational content and flows, that incorporate strategies from psychotherapy such as MI or CBT, making the development process time-consuming and costly.
+Therefore, our work created a dataset with extensive expert-crafted dialogue scripts tailored for physical activity interventions using MI and CBT.